auth0-samples/auth0-react-samples/Sample-01/README.md

 ## Frequently Asked Questions

-We are compiling a list of questions and answers regarding the new JavaScript SDK - if you're having issues running the sample applications, [check the FAQ](https://github.com/auth0/auth0-spa-js/blob/master/FAQ.md)!
+If you're having issues running the sample applications, including issues such as users not being authenticated on page refresh, please [check the auth0-react FAQ](https://github.com/auth0/auth0-react/blob/master/FAQ.md).

 ## What is Auth0?